aLpSabre/Frontend-Mentor-Projects/README.md

 In this repo, you can find the solutions to the projects from the https://www.frontendmentor.io/.

-In each directory you can find a readme file for the project.
+In each directory you can find a readme file for each project.